Heatblur-Simulations/f-14-manual/src/systems/defensive_systems/countermeasures/ale_39.md

 ![Programmer](../../../img/general_cmds_programmer.jpg)

-> 🚧 TODO: Rewrite this to look better!

 The programmer is used to set up what countermeasure cartridges are loaded where and to set up the different ejection programmes.
 The panel is located on the right horizontal console of the RIO cockpit.